Emerald836/Emerlads-Nodebuster_AP_Mod/README.md

 ### Recommended Software
 * QOL Mods.
     * I would highly recommend using a QOL mod just to make your life easier.
-As this while normally not long.
+As this game while normally not long.
 Does have over 500 checks on the standard settings.
 And with progression being so broken up due to randomization it can easily make the game a lot longer.
     * If you can not find a mod for Nodebuster you can find one [Here](https://github.com/Emerald836/Emerlad-Nodebuster-QOL-Mod/releases/tag/v0.1.0)

 # Installation